 Each type of documentation serves a specific purpose, providing valuable information and support to various stakeholders, users, and employees in different settings.

 What is the Purpose of Documentation Services?

 Documentation services are all about making information more accessible to readers.
-This can involve simply making recorded material more easily available to a larger audience by producing it electronically, or optimizing the way that an electronic reproduction is made.
+This can involve simply making printed material more easily available to a larger audience by reproducing it electronically, or by optimizing the way that the electronic reproduction is made.
 Therefore, for documentation services, reproduction is the name of the game.

 What are the 3 Rules of Documentation?

 By following these rules, documentation becomes a valuable resource that enhances usability, minimizes misunderstandings, and improves overall communication with users, customers, and team members.
 The three fundamental rules of documentation are: